GopalKolli/3D-CNN-LungCancer-Prediction/README.md

 # 3D-CNN-LungCancer-Prediction

-This is an academic project I submitted and I do not encourage any student to use this code for their academic purposes.
+I discourage any student to use this repository for academic projects/assignments and other academic purposes.